Department of Accountancy & Taxation

 |ACCT 7350||Int’l Financial Reporting and Analysis||

-Comparison of International Financial Reporting Standards (IFRS) and U.S. Financial Reporting Standards, analysis of foreign firms’ financial statements, multi-national firms, foreign currency translations/transactions, and transfer pricing.
+The course provides a comparison of International Financial Reporting Standards (IFRS) and U.S. Financial Reporting Standards.
+Topics include the analysis of foreign and multinational firms’ financial statements, transfer pricing, and foreign currency translations and transactions.

 |ACCT 7360||Partnership Taxation||

 This course examines tax implications of conducting a business operation as a trust, partnership, or as a Subchapter S corporation.
 Tax planning considerations are emphasized.

 This course covers the basics of Federal Tax research and introduces students to Thomson Reuter’s Checkpoint online tax service.